eliya35/etour-public-repo/README.md

 # Etour International
-Etour Web App is an international application for travelers all over the world to make use of.
+[Etour International Web Application](https://etour.herokuapp.com/) is world class app for travelers all over the world to make use of :smiley: .
 It contains tourists attractions sites for all manner of people in the world.
-Restaurants, Casino countries are also allowed for features on the program.
+Restaurants, Casino,
+Ancient Ruins to explore and so much more.
+It also supports featuring among others.

-The program has multiple features that allow users to interact with it comfortably.
+Etour has multiple features that allow users to interact with it comfortably.
 Some include:
-A search feature for performing site searches.
+A search feature :mag: for performing site searches.
 A List feature that allow users to add sites they intend on visit.
-A commenting and rating feature that allows our users to share there experiences with others around the world.
+A commenting :speech_balloon: and rating :star: feature that allows our users to share there experiences with others around the world :earth_africa:.
 A category filtering allowing users to choose there adventure based on their needs.
-A register user account for anyone around the glob and many other interactive features.
+A register user account :bust_in_silhouette: for anyone around the glob and many other interactive features.